mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     The genplan is applied instead of the generator priorities.
 If your generator should be applied in a model using a genplan, your generator has to be part of the genplan.
     When developing a language, which is used within an aspect, e.g. typesystem, the MPS aspect's genplan can block the generator.

-??? question "How use generated classes which implement an extension-point?"
+??? question "How can you use generated classes which implement an extension-point?"

-    > Let `L_A` be a language which offers an extension-point over class `E`.
-Then it is quite simple to provide a static implementation for extension-point for `E` in another language for example.
-But what if we have want map a concept `Q` of `B` to that extension-point?
-We want to be able to generated Code `C` from a Concept instance of `Q` which is a subclass of ``E, such that we can use it for the extension-point over class `E`.
+    > Let $L_A$ be a language which offers an extension-point over class $E$.
+Then it is quite simple to provide a static implementation for extension-point for $E$ for example in another language.
+What if we have want map a concept $Q$ of $B$ to that extension-point?
+We want to be able to generated Code $C$ from a oncept instance of $Q$ which is a subclass of $E$, such that we can use it for the extension-point over class $E$.

-    - Create the extension point in the plugin aspect of language `L_A`.
+    - Create the extension point in the plugin aspect of language $L_A$.

     ![extension point ModelMergeExt](extension_point_ModelMergeExt.png){width="600px"}

-    - In generator main you need to create two root mapping rules for `Q` (which is ModelMerge in our case).
+    - In generator main you need to create two root mapping rules for $Q$ (which is ModelMerge in our case).

     ![ModelMergeExt generator](ModelMergeExt_generator.png){width="600px"}

-    - map_ModelMerge maps `Q` to a class which extends `E` (here ConceptMergeSpec).
+    - map_ModelMerge maps $Q$ to a class which extends $E$ (here `ConceptMergeSpec`).
-    - map_ModelMerge_extension will generate an extension for `Q`.
+    - map_ModelMerge_extension will generate an extension for $Q$.
 It is a extension RootMapping which can be selected from the intention.

     ![ModelMergeExt root template](ModelMergeExt_root_template.png)

     The code for the Reference-Macro in the figure above should look like this.
     ![ModelMergeExt_reference_macro.png](ModelMergeExt_reference_macro.png)

-    Make sure you have `jetbrains.mps.lang.extension` included as language in the plugin.
+    Make sure you have ^^jetbrains.mps.lang.extension^^ included as language in the plugin.

-    - Now create a solution (NOT a sandbox, it is a MUST).
-Set 'Solution Kind' in the properties to 'Other'.
-Afterwards create a model named 'plugin' (it is a MUST).
-Add an instance of `Q` to your model 'plugin' and build it.
-Looking now at your last transient model, there must be 3 artifacts related to `Q`: 1.
-The generated class 2. the generated extension 3.
-A ExtensionDescriptor which provides all found extensions.
+    - Now create a solution, not a sandbox.
+Set *Solution Kind* in the properties to *Other*.
+Afterwards create a model named *plugin* (not optional).
+Add an instance of $Q$ to your model plugin and build it.
+Looking now at your last transient model, there must be 3 artifacts related to $Q$:

+    1.the generated class
+    2.the generated extension
+    3.an `ExtensionDescriptor` which provides all found extensions

     - Now you should be able to locate your extension with a code fragment like this: